terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 Building successful AI applications requires a basic understanding of AI.
   - **1.1 What AI can do**
   - **1.2 What AI can't do**
-  - **1.3 How AI will change our lives (civil, military, etc)** palantir... this kidn of stuff can become versy personal.
+  - **1.3 How AI will change our lives
-        AI helping you build AI tools.

 <br>